AirPlr/png2turtle/README.md

 If you want to impress someone, this is the way to go

 # BIG **ISSUES!**
-* The final drawing doesn't display properly
+* The final drawing does not fit properly

 ## To-Do
 * Add comments